rexhip/rexhip/readme.md

 Importatnt: A bug affecting the 2.x.x branch is found, please upgraded to v.2.2.0
 ```

- - A clean and simple api that makes it easy to split a program in to reusable block for each device.
+ - A clean and simple api that makes it easy to split a program in to reusable FB for each device.
  - «Station blocks», or SB's can easily be combined in new programs.
 A application with 100 devices, can be developped within 10 minutes when there exsist SB's.
  - The libery includes many free SB's ready to be used. (and growing...)
  - Reduce idle time, by skipping queries that has led to recurring timeouts, retries will be done occasionally.